-- Select nature-inspired carpet patterns, colors, and textures.
-Display animal figurines, flora-fauna motifs, murals, mosaics, and artworks. - Blur indoor-outdoor transitions by bleeding representative nature into real, living nature. - Leverage regional qualities and characteristics to reinforce a connection with nature, either as direct or abstract references.
+Direct and abstract references to nature Health impacts 3 Select nature-inspired carpet patterns, colours, and textures.
+Stress Lowered blood pressure and Display animal figurines, flora-fauna heart rate motifs, murals, mosaics, and artworks.
+Improved mental Blur indoor-outdoor transitions by bleeding representative nature into real, living nature.
+Cognitive Performance engagement and attentiveness Leverage regional qualities and characteristics to reinforce a connection with nature, either as direct or abstract references.
+Emotion, Mood & Preference Positively impacted attitude and overall

 New York City, NY, USA.
 The built-in wall shelving matrix featuring books, photos, natural artifacts, and plants extends from the street, through the interior lobby, and into the back courtyard, blurring the boundaries between indoors and outdoors.
 Seating options from multiple vantage points-lobby lounge, bar, outdoor courtyard, and mezzanine-provide views to birds, trees, vines, and potted plants, some of which are real and others artificial.
-Guests spend hours sipping a beverage and enjoying the vibrant space as a place to work, socialize, or chill.
+Guests spend hours sipping a beverage and enjoying the vibrant space as a place to work, socialise,